-TRPV6, a member of one of seven subfamilies of TRP channels, is a non-voltage-gated, non -receptor-operated calcium-specific ion channel.
-In the healthy state, it plays an important role in Ca2+ absorption from the gut.
-In the unhealthy state, TRPV6 plays a key role in cancer pathogenesis including cancer cell growth, proliferation, metastasis and resistance to programmed death.
+TRPV6, a member of one of seven subfamilies of TRP channels, is a non-voltage-gated, non-receptor-operated calcium-specific ion channel.
+In a healthy state, it plays an important role in calcium absorption from the gut.
+In an unhealthy state, TRPV6 plays a key role in cancer pathogenesis including cancer cell growth, proliferation, metastasis and resistance to programmed death.

 Although the precise details of the TRPV6 pathway in cancer remain to be fully elucidated, a viable model now exists and is based on increased intracellular calcium resulting from the over-expression of TRPV6.

 Bolanz, K.A., M.A.
 Hediger, and C.P.
 Landowski.
 Mol Cancer Ther, 2008.
 7(2): p.
 271-9.

 Lehen'kyi, V., et al. Oncogene, 2007.
 26(52): p.
 7380-5

 An increase in TRPV6 expression in the membrane of normal cells activates precancerous pathways by facilitating calcium influx into the cell (1).
 These calcium ions bind to the calcium binding protein calmodulin (CaM).
 This complex activates calcineurin (Calnr): a CaM/Ca2+ activated phosphatase that de-phosphorylates and activates Nuclear Factor of Activated T-cells (NFAT), a gene transcription factor (2).
 Active NFAT moves to the nucleus of the cell where, with Jun/Fos (two auxiliary transcription proteins from “cancer causing genes”), activates a number of intracellular pro-cancerous agents (3) including: